 Let us consider for a moment how the 2014 hockey stick model is related to Bouma's law.
 The hockey stick model describes the situation at a single location, 0° eccentricity.
-For a target there of up to 5' size, centre-centre critical spacing is a constant 5' (Figure 6a).
-The stimuli in Siderov et al. (2013) are Sloan letters surrounded by bars (having the same stroke width), so the statement could be rephrased as saying that, for Sloan letters below 5' size presented at the very centre, the bars' midline must not be located nearer than at 5' eccentricity to not crowd.
+For a target there of up to 5' size, it says, centre-centre critical spacing is a constant 5' (Figure 6a).
+The stimuli in Siderov et al. (2013) are Sloan letters surrounded by bars (having the same stroke width), so the statement could be rephrased as saying that, for Sloan letters below 5' size presented at the very centre, the flanking bars' midline must not be located nearer than at 5' eccentricity to not crowd.
 Yet that statement appears to me as rephrasing the independence of target size in the centre, up to 5' size.

-Above 5' letter size, critical spacing is proportional to target size according to the hockey stick model.
-Now note that, by definition, that spacing is adjacent to the target, and, with increasing target size, its centreward border will move outward at a rate of half the target size (because the target is centred at 0° and extends by s/2 to one side).
-Thus, when s exceeds 5' and the critical gap g is smallest (at 1')11, it "pushes" the flanking bar outwards.
-The rate at which that happens is equal to size s, telling from the 45°slope of the hockey stick.
-Gap size g, by the same argument, can be shown to follow g = 0.3 s - 1' (for s>5').
+To continue that thought, above 5' letter size (with the target still in the centre), critical centrecentre spacing is proportional to target size according to the hockey stick model.
+However, since (by definition) that spacing is adjacent to the target, its centreward border will, with increasing target size, move outward at a rate of half the target size (the target extends to s/2 on each side).
+Thus, when s exceeds 5' (where the critical gap g between target and flanker is smallest, at 1')22, it "pushes" the flanking bar outwards.
+The rate at which that happens is equal to size s, telling from the 45° slope of the hockey stick.
+Gap size g, by the same argument, can be calculated to follow g = 0.3 s - 1' (for s>5').

 Taken together, the hockey stick model appears compatible with the independence of target size at 0° eccentricity (up to 5' size), and roughly with Bouma's law at 0° in that gap size is small (>1') but not negative.
-Phrased simply, targets at 0° just need to be small enough that they do not come closer than 1' to an edge at 3.5'.
+Phrased simply, targets at 0° just need to be small enough to not come closer than 1' to an edge at 3.5'.

-The question remains as to what Bouma's law looks like at very small eccentricities, just off the centre.
-To recapitulate, at 0° critical gap size is about 12 1'-3.7' ("old" model in Figure 6a) (or 0.75'-1.3' c-c according to the new, adaptive-optics data).
-Now does critical gap size, with increasing target eccentricity, increase linearly from there or does it first behave differently for a few minutes of arc, and then increase (Figure 6b)?
-The hockey stick model, though speaking only about 0° eccentricity, appears to suggest the latter: By the same thought experiment as above, a target that is just off centre has its boundary just a little more outward, like a target at 0° that is a little larger.
-The nearest flanker is expected to be still at 4', so that critical gap size might even decrease a little at first, until the target boundary comes closer than 1', at which point standard Bouma's law kicks in.
+The question remains whether, from the hockey stick model, we can predict what Bouma's law would look like at very small eccentricities, i.e., just off the centre.
+To recapitulate, at 0° eccentricity, critical gap size is about 1'-3.7' (model in Figure 6a) (or 0.75'-1.3' c-c according to the new, adaptive-optics data).
+Now does critical target-flanker gap size, with increasing target eccentricity, increase linearly from there (as would be expected from Bouma's law) or does it first behave differently for a few minutes of arc, and then increase (Figure 6c)?
+The hockey stick